JoshuaSoileau/Resurrection/src/content/pages/new-here.md

       Musically, the worship service will be blended with both old and new (a fancy term would be “ancient-future”).
 We will sing hymns regularly but also the most recent worship songs.

-      O﻿ur worship leaders curate our songs to fit the season and best instill the holy spirit in our congregation.
+      O﻿ur worship leaders curate our songs to fit the season and best instill the Holy Spirit in our congregation.
     image_url: img/pedro-lima-HtwsbbClBOs-unsplash-scaled.jpg
     overlay_color: Charcoal
     opacity: 0.2